 After I watched Superbad, a friend of mine told me that the script was written by Seth Rogen and Evan Goldberg when they were just 13 years old.
 To be honest, I wasn’t that surprised to hear that this movie was written by middle-schoolers.
 The plot revolves around two teenagers who are trying to to get laid before the school year ends.
 Their opportunity comes when two girls invite them to a graduation party under the condition that they bring booze.
 They spend the rest of the movie looking around town for alcohol and running into a lot of problems along the way.

 Obviously this is a juvenile movie.
 Nobody should walk into it expecting anything else.
 The whole idea of Superbad is that it portrays teenage boys as foul-mouthed, horny creeps, not wholesome, innocent nerds.
 The kids in this movie are not bad people; they’re just crude.
 It’s a generational thing.
 Probably the reason I don’t connect with this movie is because I never lived it.
 My adolescence was nothing like this.
 I was never bullied, I didn’t drink, I didn’t play video games, etc. I wasn’t a very wild kid.
-I certainly remember feeling embarrassed and left out sometimes but I didn’t handle it the way these characters do.
 I’m sure there are people out there who felt exactly like this in high school; I’m just not one of them.
 To me, this doesn’t capture what it felt like to be an adolescent.

 The cast contains a lot of big names, some that were big at the time, some that have become big since.
 Jonah Hill and Michael Cera are decent as the leads.
 Seth Rogen and Bill Hader are kind of funny at first, but they’re in the movie for too long.
 I’ve got to admit, however, that I like McLovin (Christopher Mintz-Plasse).
 He’s probably the most likeable character in the movie and I’m not just talking about who Mintz-Plasse portrays; he as a whole feels very genuine.